 Some local websites run one or two tech stories per day.
 Others a few more but mixed with a variety of business news.
-At WRAL TechWire, tech and life science make up the menu with nearly 50 stories published over the last five business days.
+At WRAL TechWire, tech and life science make up the menu with 50 stories published over the last five business days.
 Here's a look back at technology, life science and other related news as reported in WRAL TechWire last week.

 Shares in Durham-based venture capital bank Square 1 surged 5 percent Friday after the firm reported a 30 percent increase in quarterly earnings.
 The report was the second for Square 1 since the bank went public in March.

 Eight new fellows join Raleigh's ThinkHouse as of Aug.
 1, reports Sarah Headley of ExitEvent.
 ThinkHouse graduated its first seven "fellows" who built five startups in June.